Groundhogg CRM $20/month - $80/month

-I started using Groundhogg CRM because it looked like a great solution to a problem many small entrepreneurs face.
+I started using Groundhogg because it looked like a great solution to a problem many small entrepreneurs face.
 Email service providers get very expensive as the size of your list grows, so having a stable and low cost for an email service was something I really desired.

 A key part of my small business revolves around building and nurturing my email list, and developing a relationship with my leads and customers.
 Without that customer relationship, I won’t have a business.